karlseguin/websocket.zig/readme.md

 };
 ```

+### init
+The `init` method is called with a `websocket.Handshake`, a `*websocket.Client` and whatever `context` value was passed as the 3rd parameter to `websocket.listen`.

+The websocket specification requires the initial "handshake" to contain certain headers and values.
+The library validates these headers.
+However applications may have additional requirements before allowing the connection to be "upgraded" to a websocket connection.
+For example, a one-time-use token could be required in the querystring.
+Applications should use the provided `websocket.Handshake` to apply any application-specific verification and optionally return an error to terminate the connection.

+The `websocket.Handshake` exposes the following fields:

+* `url: []const u8` - URL of the request in its original casing
+* `method: []const u8` - Method of the request in its original casing
+* `headers: []const u8` - The raw "key1: value1\r\nkey2: value2\r\n" headers.
+Keys are lowercase.

+You might wish that the URL's querystring was parsed and/or headers were split and placed into a map.
+But this requires memory allocation and isn't something every system requires, so it's left up to the application to handle (TODO: add helpers to this library to handle these common cases).

+Memory referenced by the `websocket.Handshake` will be freed after the call to `init` completes.
+Application that need these values to exist beyond the call to `init` must make a copy.

+### handle
 The `handle` function takes a `message` which has a `type` and `data`field.
 The `type` will either be `text` or `binary`, but in 99% of cases, you can ignore it and just use `data`.
 This is an unfortunate part of the spec which differentiates between arbitrary byte data (binary) and valid UTF-8 (text).
 This library _does not_ reject text messages with invalid UTF-8.
 Again, in most cases, it doesn't matter and just wastes cycles.
 If you care about this, do like the autobahn test does and validate it in your handler.

+If `handle` returns an error, the connection is closed.

+### close
+Called whenever the connection terminates.
+By the time `close` is called, there is no guarantee about the state of the underlying TCP connection (it may or may not be closed).

+## websocket.Client
+The call to `init` includes a `*websocket.Client`.
+It is expected that handlers will keep a reference to it.
+The main purpose of the `*Client` is to write data via `client.write([]const u8)` and `client.writeBin([]const u8)`.
+The websocket protocol differentiates between a "text" and "binary" message, with the only difference that "text" must be valid UTF-8.
+This library does not enforce this.
+Which you use really depends on what your client expects.
+For browsers, text messages appear as strings, and binary messages appear as a Blob or ArrayBuffer (depending on how the client is configured).

+`client.close()` can also be called to close the connection.
+Calling `client.close()` **will** result in the handler's `close` callback being called.

 ## Autobahn
 Every mandatory [Autobahn Testsuite](https://github.com/crossbario/autobahn-testsuite) case is passing.
 (Three fragmented UTF-8 are flagged as non-strict and as compression is not implemented, these are all flagged as "Unimplemented").